neapsix/neapsix.github.io/content/posts/2021/20211121_Best_Backup_Client_III/index.md

 Duplicity was the most space-efficient across all tests.
 I considered the Touch test a tie between Duplicity and restic because the reported size wasn't precise enough to tell.

-The restic container takes up a little more space the Duplicity container, which matches what Gilbert Chen, the author of a competing product, found in [his benchmarks](https://github.com/gilbertchen/benchmarking).
-However, the difference is very small in this test, so I have to assume that the restic developers have the issue he saw back in 2017.
+The restic bucket takes up a little more space than the Duplicity bucket, which matches what Gilbert Chen, the author of a competing product, found in [his benchmarks](https://github.com/gilbertchen/benchmarking).
+However, the difference is very small in this test, so I have to assume that the restic developers have fixed the issue he saw back in 2017.

 ### Network Usage Results
 The following graphs show network usage over time in MiB (1024 bytes) per second.
 The file-based sync tools easily saturated my 30 mbit/s upload connection, but duplicity and restic either had other resource bottlenecks or chose to limit the upload rate.